Zithromax®Zithromax®Single Dose PacketsZithromax®Tri-Paks®Zithromax®Z-Paks®Zmax®

 Azithromycin may cause side effects.
-Tell your doctor if any of these symptoms are severe or do not go away: nauseadiarrheavomitingstomach painheartburnheadache
+Tell your doctor if any of these symptoms are severe or do not go away: nauseadiarrheavomitingstomach painheadache

 Some side effects can be serious.
-The following symptoms are uncommon, but if you experience any of them, call your doctor immediately or get emergency medical treatment: fast, pounding, or irregular heart beatdizzinessfaintingrashhivesitchingwheezing or difficulty breathing or swallowingswelling of the face, throat, tongue, lips, eyes, hands, feet, ankles, or lower legshoarsenessmouth soressevere diarrhea (watery or bloody stools) that may occur with or without fever and stomach cramps (may occur up to 2 months or more after your treatment)yellowing of the skin or eyesextreme tirednessunusual bleeding or bruisinglack of energyloss of appetitepain in the upper right part of the stomachflu-like symptomsdark-colored urineblisters or peeling of the skinunusual muscle weakness or difficulty with muscle control
+If you experience any of these symptoms, stop taking azithromycin and call your doctor immediately or get emergency medical treatment: fast, pounding, or irregular heart beatdizzinessfaintingrashhivesitchingwheezing or difficulty breathing or swallowingswelling of the face, throat, tongue, lips, eyes, hands, feet, ankles, or lower legshoarsenessmouth soressevere diarrhea (watery or bloody stools) that may occur with or without fever and stomach cramps (may occur up to 2 months or more after your treatment)yellowing of the skin or eyesextreme tirednessunusual bleeding or bruisinglack of energyloss of appetitepain in the upper right part of the stomachflu-like symptomsdark-colored urineblisters or peeling of the skinunusual muscle weakness or difficulty with muscle control

 Azithromycin may cause other side effects.
 Call your doctor if you have any unusual problems while taking this medication.